marcelare83/azuredevops-good-read/README.md

 ### > Limit frequency of static code analysis runs
 If you are using some kind of tool for static code analysis, such as SonarQube, keep in mind that doing this on a medium to large solution adds a significant amount of time to the build process as well as taking time to run the actual analysis (at least when it comes to SonarQube).
 Therefore a good way to save time is to reduce this analysis when it is not "required" (based on preferences and/or organizational policies).

-One way to achieve this is to create a script like this:
+One way to achieve this is to create a script like this (this is a PowerShell example):

 ```ps
 # SonarQube analysis will be run if any of these are true: